 - Be flashy by being bold.

 Pie can be almost anything wrapped in dough and baked into a flaky yummy mess.
 The best pies are a mess, that is something I feel deep down.
 If your plate and fork are not covered in sticky goo you futilely attempt to scrape and lick off the plate then that pie was not the best pie it could have been.
 Pie like life should be as messy as possible.
-The term the kids use (I think) is a hot-mess, though a pie at times can be a cold or cool mess.
+The term the kids’ use (I think) is a hot mess, though a pie at times can be a cold or cool mess.
 Things do not come out in nice cute little slices if the pie was done right.
 It seeps and spreads across the plate in dark colors like a thick goo.

-Pie should be a free to be whatever is fresh.
+Pie should be free to be whatever is fresh.
 There should almost never be a reason to use frozen or stored fruits or foods.
 Pie can be anything and everything mixed together and cooked to a flaky deliciousness.
 I made a rhubarb, huckleberry, and ghost pepper pie.
 Spicy and yummy.
 I have added chicken and cilantro.
 Cherries and strawberries.
 Pineapple and mango.
 You name it you can make a pie out of it.
 I am living proof of this.
 Be eclectic and use whatever is at hand.
 Do not be afraid, be original and bold.

 Pie should be flashy.
 Pie should look sexy.
 It should be color and syrup covered in a golden blanket.
-When you make pie, it is going to taste good almost no matter how bad you mess up the looks.
-This gives you freedom to take those chances to make sure it looks good.
+When you make a pie, it is going to taste good almost no matter how bad you mess up the looks.
+This gives you the freedom to take those chances to make sure it looks good.
 Pie should not be a limp pile in a tin pan.
 It should be a thing of beauty, a thing of style, a thing of panache.